ilyapuchka/Dependency-Injection-in-Cocoa/UIKonf.md

 ^ Service Locator is a common name for some service that we can query for different objects that were previously registered in it.

 ^ It is the most tricky anti-pattern because it can make us feel that everything is absolutely fine.
 Many developers do not even consider it as an anti-pattern at all.
-But Service Locator is in fact opposite to Dependency injection.
+But Service Locator is in fact oposite to Dependency injection.

 ^ Let's look at an example: